10 Pink Floyd Album Covers We Love

 Wish You Were Here

-When the Wish You Were Here album was first released, the vinyl packaging was wrapped in black plastic with only a sticker on the front cover.
-The sticker was circular, with two mechanical arms shaking hands.
-According to the liner notes of the Pink Floyd box set Shine On, the meaning of the handshake was to define an empty gesture.
-The emptiness of the gesture had been a sad tribute to some of the past issues the band Pink Floyd had dealt with in the music business.
+When Wish You Were Here was first released, the vinyl sleeve was hidden inside black shrink-wrap with only a circular sticker on the front.
+That sticker showed two mechanical hands shaking.
+According to the liner notes for the Pink Floyd box set Shine On, the handshake represented an empty gesture, reflecting the band’s disillusionment with the music business.

 DMCA.com Protection Status